ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Create a lot of modules to update as flexible as possible and as small as possible.
 When using ES6 we can also use Treeshaking.

-* Create independent, excheangable components
+* Create independent, exchangeable components
 * Create small, detachable bundles
-* Think about long lastig applications and frequently of change
+* Think about long-lasting applications and frequently of change

-Use tools not rules!
+Use tools, not rules!

 ****